MaybeRichard/Geometric-Distortion-Rectification/README.md

 -----
 ## Introduction

-This is the official implementation for DR-Former.
+This is the official implementation for GarNet.

 The official code will be updated after the paper is published